ndgsghdj/2024-Notes/Chemistry/chemistry.md

 ### Industrial Catalyst

-- Industrial catalysts are usually transition metals and their compounds due ot the ability to have variable oxidation states
+- Industrial catalysts are usually transition metals and their compounds due to the ability to have variable oxidation states
 - By using catalysts, less extreme physical conditions (heat and pressure) are required, saving energy.

 | Catalyst                         | Use                                          |